Oscarl214/portfolio-v2/README.md

 # Os World | Portfolio

 Welcome to my newest Portfolio!
 This portfolio was build using NextJs 14 and Tailwind CSS.
 It showcases an About Me Page, displaying an overview about myself, a professional experience timeline, my skills, and my latest repos.
 I also have a dedicated page where I showcase all my projects to date.
 This portfolio is fully responsive and can adapt to both desktop and mobile.
 It serves as a comprehensive online platform for showcasing my abilities as a developer.
+This portfolio also contains a self made bot that utilizes chatgpts API, users can ask it anything relating to me.

 - **Home Page:** Introduces visitors to a image of myself with a moving video as the background, and links to my projects or about page, and an option to download my resume.
+The HomePage also contains my AI bot that users can click on.
 - **About:** Provides insight into myself, my skills, my professional timeline, and my latest repos.
 - **Projects:** Details the various projects I have created either by myself or with groups.
 Giving the user the option to view the project live or the repo.
 - **Blog:** Details & Provides blogs written by me over all topics.